Ruby Beach: Olympic Park’s coastal gem - Travel Eat Enjoy Repeat

 Ruby Beach is about a half-hour drive from Forks (yes, the Twilight village), about 3,5 hours from Seattle, and 4 hours from Portland.
 So, the best way to explore Ruby Beach is to fly to Seattle-Tacoma Airport or Portland International Airport and rent a car.

 Ruby Beach is located along Highway 101.
-There is a parking area with toilets but this can fill out pretty quickly, especially in summer.
+There is a parking area with toilets, but this can fill out pretty quickly, especially in summer.
 I would recommend coming here early in the day or towards sunset.

 There is a viewing area overlooking the beach and the ocean that is accessible for wheelchair users.